TyModdingWiki/tymoddingwiki.github.io/README.md

 ## Creating pages and resources
 To create any pages just add a .md file to the folder for the game you want to create the page for in the docs folder.
-Any resources you want to use for the page has to go in the docs folder too, mkdocs uses the docs folder as the base directory.
-So for example the gold cog icon thats being used already its file directory would be `assets/GoldCogIcon.png`.
-(Also not sure yet if this does actually apply to the markdown files or only specific mkdocs files)
+Any resources you want to use for a page typically are put in the docs folder too, anything mkdocs specifically uses has the docs folder as the base directory (mainly just the mkdocs.yml file).

 ## Mkdocs documentation
 The mkdocs material documentation is really good to follow to find out how to use the huge amount of features mkdocs has [https://squidfunk.github.io/mkdocs-material/](https://squidfunk.github.io/mkdocs-material/)